UK-Biobank/SNP-filtering/README.md

 # SNP filtering JupyterLab Notebook

-This repo contains a JupyterLab notebook allowing individual SNPs to be filtered from the UKB genotyping data.
+This repo contains a JupyterLab notebook allowing individual SNPs to be filtered from the UKB genotyping data using the UK Biobank Research Analysis Platform on DNAnexus.
 A few approaches to filtering are provided, including options to filter by individual SNP rsIDs or by genomic regions of interest.